Mehdi-74/FPGA-Based-Image-Processing-Modules/README.md

 # FPGA-Image-Processing

-Image Processing FPGA Accelerator. this module use sliding window and pipeline to decrease the latency and increase the performance of Processing an Image.
+Image Processing FPGA Accelerator. these modules use sliding window and pipeline to decrease the latency and increase the performance of Processing an Image.